regularjs/regularjs.github.io/source/_api/docs/tips-en.md

 __Similarities__

 - botn of them can be used in template.
-- 它们在接受String与Expression表现完全一致
-  - 如果value是String类型
-  - 如果value是Expression类型

 __differences__

-- emitter event belongs to component and triggered by `component.$emit`. but dom event belongs to particular element, in most case, is triggered by user action, except for [custom event](#event).
+- component event belongs to component and triggered by `component.$emit`. but dom event belongs to particular element, in most case, is triggered by user action, except for [custom event](#event).
 - Object `$event` in template
   - emitter event: the 2nd param passed into `$emit`.
   - dom event: a wrapped native [dom event](#dom-on), or the object pass into [`fire`](#event) if the event is a custom event.